javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/2-catch-link-navigation/task.md

 # Catch links in the element

-Make all links inside the element with `id="contents"` ask the user if he really wants to leave.
-And if he doesn't then don't follow.
+Make all links inside the element with `id="contents"` ask the user if they really want to leave.
+And if they don't then don't follow.

 Like this: